-- You Have Failed Me: In the final episode of the second season, Gertrud is cold-bloodedly gunned down by a shadowy Bigger Bad after her plan to infect Europe's environment ministers with a virus fails.
+- You Have Failed Me: In the final episode of the second season, Gertrud is cold-bloodedly gunned down by a shadowy Greater-Scope Villain after her plan to infect Europe's environment ministers with a virus fails.

 - Affably Evil: He's surprisingly easy to negotiate with, as shown when he lets Marc and his girlfriend Jeanette go when they cannot pay any more cash to him.

 - Asshole Victim: Kind of subverted.
 While he certainly had it coming, he really didn't do that much villainy and Henrik nonetheless seems rather sad of his death.